Civil Litigation

 - Supreme Court of the United States

 Federal, state, and local agencies are granted certain judicial powers through the Constitution or statutes.
-These agencies declare complex rules and regulations to execute this delegated authority.
+These agencies institute complex rules and regulations to execute this delegated authority.
 Administrative rules and regulations are created to protect the public interest rather than vindicate private rights.

 Our attorneys have experience with many different agencies, including but not limited to the North Carolina Department of Environmental Quality; the North Carolina Department of Justice; the North Carolina Industrial Commission; licensing boards such as the North Carolina Licensing Board for General Contractors, the North Carolina State Board of Examiners of Plumbing, Heating and Fire Sprinkler Contractors, the North Carolina State Board of Examiners of Electrical Contractors, the North Carolina Department of Insurance, and county, city, and municipal planning departments.